dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 - `json` to get the log in json format
 - [Python standard log format specifier](https://docs.python.org/3/library/logging.html#logrecord-attributes)

-As with any other configuration, you can use environment variables instead of the `toml` file.
+As with any other configuration, you can use environment variables instead of the TOML file.

 - `RUNTIME__LOG_LEVEL` to set the log level
 - `LOG_FORMAT` to set the log format